United Kingdom · tool

 Haggis, Neeps, and Tatties

-A savory pudding of sheep's pluck (heart, liver, and lungs) minced with onion, oatmeal, suet, spices, and salt, traditionally encased in the animal's stomach.
-Served with mashed turnips (neeps) and potatoes (tatties), it's a hearty, uniquely Scottish experience.
+Scotland's national dish, a savory pudding made from sheep's pluck (heart, liver, and lungs) minced with onion, oatmeal, suet, spices, and salt, traditionally encased in the animal's stomach.
+It's surprisingly delicious, with a peppery, earthy flavor, best served with mashed turnips (neeps) and potatoes (tatties).

 Cullen Skink

 A thick, creamy soup made with smoked haddock, potatoes, and onions.
-This comforting starter is a classic of Scottish cuisine, offering a rich and smoky flavor profile.
+This hearty dish is a comforting classic, perfect for a chilly Scottish day, showcasing the best of local seafood.

 Scotch Broth

-A robust soup typically made with barley, lamb or beef, and root vegetables like carrots, swedes, and leeks.
-It's a warming, filling dish, especially popular during colder months.
+A robust soup typically made with barley, lamb or beef, and root vegetables like carrots, swede, and leeks.
+It's a foundational dish in Scottish cuisine, offering deep, savory flavors.

 Shortbread